Blood is blue.

 PURPLE DIVINE will look to promote and publish work we deem poetic and beautiful.

 What is s friend and lover of words.
 My name is Kiki Dranias and this is the story of my poetry book: Blood is blue.

 I believe good artistic writing has a lot to do with the words and their musicality—it's nice when the reading can be done to a beat.
-The voice of a chorus also something I can't ignore.
+The voice of a chorus is also something I can't ignore.
 Of course not—I’m Greek.
 Then there’s the stripping of inhibition.
-Because if you ask me, pretty much anyone can write well—if and when we let ourselves go…enough to become characters confident and free.
+Because if you ask me pretty much anyone can write well—if and when we let ourselves go…enough to become characters and voice confident and free.

 The way I see it, if you’re telling a story and it sounds interesting, coherent and true—boom you’ve written something well.
 And chances at this point, you’ve also touched someone’s heart.
 Maybe even changed it.